Covariant Derivatives

 mesh,

-mf.InnerProduct(C,mf.CovRot(mf.CovRot(f))) * omega_T * dx
+mf.InnerProduct(C, mf.CovRot(mf.CovRot(f))) * omega_T * dx

-* mf.InnerProduct(mf.CovCurl(C), mf.tangent))
++ f * mf.InnerProduct(mf.CovCurl(C), mf.tangent)

 * omega_S